 Even when everything is going right, or if everything is going wrong, or you find yourself bored (#7), you’re forced to evaluate and grow, because nothing is a given.

-It’s not necessarily a given how you’ll make your next dollar, or where you’ll go next, or if it’s time to go home.
-Being forced into an active role of decision making and execution constantly is at the heart of the digital nomad experience, and it’s a steroids-pressure cooker of growth.
+It’s not necessarily a given how you’ll make your next dollar, where you’ll go next, or if it’s time to go home.
+Being forced into an active role of decision-making and execution constantly is at the heart of the digital nomad experience, and it’s a steroids-pressure cooker of growth.

 Maybe this is why so many people hear that they’ve changed when they go back home.
 How could you not change?